manhcat/snapshotalyser-30000/README.md

 'pipenv run python .\shotty\shotty.py <command> <--project=PROJECT>'

-"command" is list, start or stop
+"command" is instances, volumes or snapshots "subcommand" is depends on command
 "project" is optional